Plan Your Perfect Day in Nashville

 • BBQ

 Nashville is known for two major types of food: hot chicken and BBQ.
 The two best BBQ restaurants in Nashville are Peg Leg Porker, founded by Carey Bringle.
 His family has been smoking meat for generations.
 Next is Jack's Bar-B-Que.
-They are conveniently located on lower Broadway alongside the famous honky-tonk highway.
+They are conveniently located on Lower Broadway alongside the famous honky-tonk highway.

 Idea 6: Explore The Outskirts of Nashville